jon-jacky/PyModel/samples/tracemultiplexer/README.md

 - *tracemultiplexer*: model program that simulates a multi-threaded program with and without synchronization.

+- *unsynchronized*: configuration that causes *tracemultiplexer* to ignore the lock so writes to the log file are not synchronized

 - *test_viewer* - generate a graph that shows the behavior of *tracemultiplexer* using a lock to synchronize write access to the log file, and a second graph showing the behavior of